wdsides/GetShot/README.md

 All dependencies can be easily installed with pip.

 Running the code:
-This program will run indefinitely as long as you let it run.
+This program will run indefinitely as long as you let it.
 It searches all three pharmacies every two minutes.
-It is fairly verbose in the console.
+It's fairly verbose in the console.
 If textNotifications=True, it will send SMS notifications to your phone when it finds a nearby availability, with a link to sign up.
 It will only send a limited number SMS notifications per session, so that it will not spam your phone too much if a lot of appointments open up.
 To reset the counter, restart the code.